-Introduction to biology at the organ and organismal levels, with emphasis on biodiversity, physiological processes, and integration of growth, reproduction and development.
-For all Biology majors.
+An introduction to biology at the organ and organismal level, with emphasis on physiological processes, integration of growth and development, and biodiversity from an evolutionary perspective.
+For Biology majors.
+Must be taken with BIOS 1208L.
+3.000 Credit hours, 3.000 Lecture hours